jdh4/NVMe_write_test/README.md

 # NVMe Write Test

 There are NVMe cards on TigerGPU and Traverse.
 Not Della, Perseus or Adroit.
-They are ony useful when the block size of the write is sufficiently high in comparison to the other filesystems.
+They are only advantageous to the other filesystems when the block size of the write is sufficiently high.

 ```python
 import numpy as np